- Water Resources

 Wastewater Treatment Plant

-Line Maintenance and Construction
+Line Maintenance & Construction

-A total of thirteen employees consisting of a right of way crew, a line maintenance crew and an inflow reduction crew work out of the City's garage complex under a general supervisor.
-They perform planned and emergency maintenance on raw water mains that convey water to the treatment plant, approximately 120 miles of finished water distribution mains and approximately 7,500 metered service connections, plus 140 miles of sewer collector and interceptor lines.
+A total of thirteen employees consisting of a right-of-way crew, a line maintenance crew, and an inflow reduction crew work out of the City's garage complex under a general supervisor.
+They perform planned and emergency maintenance on raw water mains that convey water to the treatment plant, approximately 120 miles of finished water distribution mains, and approximately 7,500 metered service connections, plus 140 miles of sewer collector and interceptor lines.